Really Real Relaxation by Suzanne Clothier

 Behavioral Medication

-I sometimes work with clients whose dogs are extremely fearful or anxious, and recommend that they discuss anxiolytic meds with their vet.
+I sometimes work with clients whose dogs are extremely fearful or anxious, or struggle with severe over-arousal, and recommend that they discuss anxiolytic meds with their vet.
 Here are two articles on the topic that already say exactly what I want to convey:

 Behavior Medication: First-Line Therapy or Last Resort? by Jen Summerfield, DVM, CPDT-KA